AndrewC55/Group3Coursework/use-cases/use-case-issue-31.md

-# USE CASE: 31 Population of people in rural areas
+# USE CASE: 31 Population of people in rural areas in each country

 ## CHARACTERISTIC INFORMATION